AlexandrosD/gherkindoc/README.md

 and links them to their github or bitbucket repository.
 Additionally creates two new tags: 'Implemented' and 'Not Implemented' to list the steps that are complete.

-This project is a fork from the [GherkinDoc]{@link https://github.com/AlexandrosD/gherkindoc} project, started by @alexandrosd.
+This project is a fork from the [GherkinDoc](https://github.com/AlexandrosD/gherkindoc) project, started by @alexandrosd.
-It contains additional code developed by @alexkrechik on the [VSCucumberAutoComplete]{@link https://github.com/alexkrechik/VSCucumberAutoComplete} project.
+It contains additional code developed by @alexkrechik on the [VSCucumberAutoComplete](https://github.com/alexkrechik/VSCucumberAutoComplete) project.

 Usage: